Rohit2998/task_management_system/README.md

 We use an AWS Lambda function to log notifications when a task is marked as completed.
 The `lambda_function.py` contains the following logic:

+### -Note : Please add you aws creds in docker compose for successful integeration

 ```python
 import json